MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/getmediaassociations.md

-﻿---
+---
 title: GetMediaAssociations Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Gets the media associations of the specified entity type from an account?s media library.
+description: Gets the media associations of the specified entity type from an account's media library.
 ---
 # GetMediaAssociations Service Operation
-Gets the media associations of the specified entity type from an account?s media library.
+Gets the media associations of the specified entity type from an account's media library.

 > [!NOTE]
 > You must specify the account identifier in the *CustomerAccountId* header element.